Moxley Press Business

 Sources & methods

-3. Bureau of Labor Statistics CPI release, April 2026
+3. Bureau of Labor Statistics · Consumer Price Index

 Reporting draws from the official FOMC statement, the live press-conference transcript, the latest BLS data series, and the NY Fed supply-chain pressure index.
 No predictive claims are made beyond what officials placed on the record.